 What is the length of the program?

 The exact length depends on a student's number of transfer units and what workload a student wants to carry per semester, which typically ranges between 12-15 units per semester.
-Most students will complete the program in 4 semesters, with a small number able to finish in as few as 3 semesters.
+Most students will complete the program in 3 semesters, with some needing 4 semesters.
 To graduate, a student must earn 120 units and complete the core curriculum, as well as all general education requirements (if these haven't been met prior to entry into the program)

 Can I study part-time?

 While full-time study is preferable, part-time study is possible.
 To fully understand the implications of less than full-time enrollment, contact our admission counselor, Desiree Murillo.

 How much time will I need to plan to spend for each week for coursework?